How To Mingle And Talk To People At Parties

 Getting past your nerves about chatting to people

 There isn't any guaranteed magic way to make your nerves disappear.
-There will always be that moment where you just have to push past your anxiety, walk up to someone, and start talking to them.
-Fortunately, there are lots of strategies that can take the edge off those feelings of inhibition, and make them easier overcome:
+There will always be those moments where you feel just anxious about talking to someone, and you just have to push past it and go for it.
+Fortunately, there are lots of strategies that can take the edge off your inhibitions:

-- If possible, do things earlier in the day to socially 'warm up'.
+- If possible, do things earlier in the day to socially "warm up".
 Hang out with your friends.
 Chat to cashiers or store clerks.
-Call a family member you like talking to and catch up with them.
+Call a family member and catch up with them.
 When you're at the party you can continue to warm up by being social with the people you came with.

 - At the party start by approaching the people or groups you're least intimidated by, and then work your way up to the ones that make you more anxious.
-A fairly well known approach some people take is to find someone there who seems even more uncomfortable and out of place than they are, and then talk to them and try to make them feel at ease.
-The idea is that once you've talked to that first person, the ball gets rolling and things get easier from there.
+A fairly well-known strategy is to find someone who seems even more uncomfortable and out of place than they are, and talk to them and try to put them at ease.
+The idea is that once you've had that first easier conversation the ball starts rolling, and things get easier from there.

-- Here are two opposing suggestions that can each work in their own way: Some people find it helps to dive right in and start socializing before they have time to think too much and talk themselves out of anything.
-Other people find it can help to give themselves time to acclimatize to their surroundings, and give themselves time to calm down and collect themselves.
+- Here are two opposing suggestions that can each work in their own way: Some people find it helps to dive right in and start socializing before they have time to think too much and talk themselves out of it.
+Others find it's better to give themselves time to acclimatize to their surroundings, and calm down and collect themselves.

-- Some people find they can ease themselves into socializing by giving themselves a role at the party which requires them to be talkative.
-Like they may take it upon themselves to introduce people to each other, or make fancy drinks for everyone in the kitchen, or greet everyone at the door, or be the unofficial iTunes party DJ.
+- Some people ease themselves into socializing by giving themselves a party role which requires them to be speak to the other guests.
+Like they may take it upon themselves to introduce people to each other, make fancy drinks for everyone, greet new arrivals at the door, or be the unofficial DJ.

-- Of course some people drink to lower their inhibitions.
+- Of course, some people drink to lower their inhibitions.
+It's okay if you're not into it, but it's obviously an option.
 I think within reason this is pretty harmless, standard behavior.
-In general a mild buzz is all you need to feel a little braver.
-If getting drunker is your thing that's fine, but as you drink more it starts to socially disadvantage you as much as it helps.
+In general, a mild buzz is all you need to feel a little braver.
+If getting drunk is your thing that's fine, but as you drink more your judgement starts to suffer and it hurts you socially as much as it helps.

 These articles go into more detail about handling social fears: